Bucket Toilets: How to Poop for Less

 A bucket toilet is something I recommend people to have in their homes as an emergency toilet.
 Just take a moment to think what you would do if all of a sudden your home pipes run dry and all you have are flush toilets!

-Or better still if you only have one bathroom which you need to remodel.
-What would do during such a time?
+Or better still, if you only have one bathroom which you need to remodel.
+What would you do during such a time?
 This is where a bucket toilet comes in handy.

-Bucket toilets are also a good a good option for people who live in tiny/remote houses without access to running water and/or sewer lines.
-They are very economic and eco-friendly as they do not need water to function.
+Bucket toilets are also a good option for people who live in tiny/remote houses without access to running water and/or sewer lines.
+They are economical and eco-friendly as they do not need water to function.

-You can either buy a ready-made bucket toilet or you can make your own.
-I personally prefer an already made one since I can return it if it doesn’t work as I had intended and they are also very cheap.
+You can either buy a ready-made bucket toilet, or you can make your own.
+I prefer an already made one since I can return it if it doesn’t work as I had intended and they are also very cheap.

-If you already have a 5-gallon bucket you can go ahead and buy a seat only instead of the whole toilet.
-I have seen some people who wrap a pool noodle around the rim of the bucket and use it as a seat instead.
+If you already have a 5-gallon bucket, you can go ahead and buy a seat only instead of the whole toilet.
+I have seen some people wrap a pool noodle around the bucket’s rim and use it as a seat instead.

-I however prefer an actual seat than a pool noodle.
-It is easier to clean a seat than a pool noodle and in case the pool noodle comes into contact with urine you don’t want to imagine the smell.
-A snap bucket toilet seat also have a lid to keep the mess covered at all times.
+I, however, prefer an actual seat to a pool noodle.
+It is easier to clean a seat than a pool noodle, and in case the pool noodle comes into contact with urine, you don’t want to imagine the smell.
+A snap bucket toilet seat also has a lid to keep the mess covered at all times.

 Residential Bucket Toilet Design

-The main concern most people have with bucket toilets is the fear of bad odors.
-I can however confirm to you that a well-designed bucket toilet system should never smell.
+Most people’s main concern with bucket toilets is the fear of foul odors.
+I can confirm to you that a well-designed bucket toilet system should never smell.

-There are several thing to do to make sure that your bucket toilet does not smell.
+There are several things to do to make sure that your bucket toilet does not smell.
 These are:

-You should always have 2 buckets if you want to eliminate smells from your bucket toilet system.
-One bucket is for the number 1 and the other one is for the number 2.
+You should always have two buckets if you want to eliminate smells from your bucket toilet system.
+One bucket is for the number 1, and the other one is for the number 2.

-A mixture of urine and feces gives such an awful stench and you should therefore try and separate them as much as possible.
-Urine should be emptied on a daily basis while feces will be left longer to decompose.
+A mixture of urine and feces gives such an awful stench, and you should try to separate them as much as possible.
+Urine should be emptied daily, while feces will be left longer to decompose.

 2. Use a Carbon-based Medium